nahian1005002/Network-Layer-Implementation/README.md

 # internet-protocol

-Implementation of functions at different layers of the network protocol stack as listed below
+Implementation of routing protocol and other features in different layer.

-1. Routing Layer: a routing protocol.
+1. Routing Layer: Distance vector routing protocol is implemented.

 2. Data-link Layer: Checksum calculation and verification